hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

     **TODO** Explain the structure.

+-   `CalcUA_SystemProperies` adds additional information for each partition that is not contained in `CalcUA_SystemTable`.
+It is a table of tables, the first index is the name of the calcua stack or `manual` for the pseudo-stack of manually installed software.
+The table for each software stack has the following entries:

+    -   `EasyBuild`: Default version of EasyBuild for this stack.
+Should not be defined for the manual stack.

+    -   `hierarchy`: Type of architecture hierarchy used for this software stack.
+Currently only the first option is implemented:

+        1.  `2L_long`: two levels, the least generic level always includes an accelerator field

+        2.  `2L_short`: two levels, but the least generic level does not include an accelerator field if there is no accelerator

+        3. `3L`: 3 levels in the architecture hierarchy.

 -   `CalcUA_ClusterMap`: Contains for each version of the calcua toolchains, including the dymmy system version, a mapping from cluster names to os-architecture strings.